proxmox/proxmox-backup/docs/tape-backup.rst

 ~~~~~~~~~~~~~~~~

 To automate tape backup, you can configure tape backup jobs which
-store datastore content to a media pool at a specific time
+write datastore content to a media pool, based on a specific time schedule.
-schedule.
-Required settings are:
+The required settings are:

 - ``store``: The datastore you want to backup